- Home

 —John M. Seigenthaler

-John Seigenthaler was a young reporter in Nashville when the Civil Rights movement began in that city.
-Partly because of that, and partly because of his experience with the movement as a member of Robert Kennedy’s Justice Department, the Black experience became a recurring theme in A Word on Words.
+John Seigenthaler was a young reporter in Nashville when the civil rights movement began in that city.
+Partly because of that, and partly because of his experience with the movement as a member of Robert Kennedy’s Justice Department, Black struggles for equality became a recurring theme on A Word on Words.

 These five interviews are grouped chronologically according to the subjects they cover.
-We begin with Arna Bontemps, a leading figure in the Harlem Renaissance, and one of the most prolific African American scholars of the 20th century.
-At the time of his interview with Seigenthaler, Bontemps was head librarian at Fisk University, and had released two books that year: Free at Last: The Biography of Frederick Douglass and Great Slave Narratives.
+We begin with Arna Bontemps, a leading figure in the Harlem Renaissance and one of the most prolific African American scholars of the twentieth century.
+At the time of his interview with Seigenthaler, Bontemps was head librarian at Fisk University and had released two books that year: Free at Last: The Life of Frederick Douglass and Great Slave Narratives.